blkws/parslex/README.md

 5. The growers can build consumer loyalty based on the quality of product and type of grow (indoor, outdoor, hydroponic, etc.), which could eventually provide them better profits.

-6. Even the low income group consumers can fund the crops based on their needs and can escape from the market fluctuations of the product prices.
+6. Inventory control to provide the growers options to decide which grade strands are worth being tracked/watched.
+USING NFC/RFID tools in app (pictured)

-7. Organic growing and quality measurement can be assured with frequent quality checking by Cannabis experts.
+7. Organic grows and quality measurement can be assured with frequent quality checking by Cannabis experts.
 The immutable ledger ensures transparency and reduces the chances of fraud.

 8. Smart contracts can provide a better agreement between the growers and consumers in case of discrepancies arising with regard to natural disasters, climate changes or other crop loss situations

 Eventually, the Parsl blockchain will build a decentralized cannabis market where the growers can easily raise fund for cultivation along with the customers in his hand for purchasing his strands.
-On the other hand the customers can ensure quality products at better price with an early investment on the crops.
+On the other hand the customers can ensure quality products at better price with an early investment on the strand.
 Both the growers and farmers could yield profit and build a loyal environment for future cooperation.
 The best grower will get the maximum profit on the produce and the best consumer can ensure good quality food for his dispensary and other business ventures.

 ![Alt text](https://github.com/nikhilvc1990/AgriChain/blob/master/screenshots/Farmer%20Registration%20Page.PNG?raw=true "Farmer Registration")